cettia/cettia.github.io/guides/cettia-tutorial.md

 You may be dying to answer the question.
 Try it on the console.

-### Working with specific sockets
+### Working with Specific Sockets

 In most cases, you are likely to handle a group of sockets representing a specific entity rather than simply all sockets.
-The entity, for example could be a user signed in to multiple browsers, users entered in a chat room, red-team players in a game, and so on.
+The entity, for example, could be a user signed in to multiple browsers, users entered in a chat room, red-team players in a game, and so on.
 As explained, the server's finder methods accept a criterion to find sockets and an action to execute with found sockets, and the criteria to be used here is tag.
 Cettia allows the addition and removal of a tag to and from a socket, and provides finder methods to find tagged sockets, such as querying the database.

 As a simple example, let's write the `myself` event handler, which sends a given event to sockets tagged with my username.
 Here, these sockets represent an entity called myself.
 Assume that the username is included in the query parameter named `username` in a URI and URI encoding safe.
 For instance, if the socket's URI is `/cettia?username=alice`, the socket handler will add the `alice` tag to the socket through `socket.tag(String tagName)`, and when a `myself` event is dispatched, the server will find sockets containing the `alice` tag with `server.byTag(String... names)` and send the event to them.